 First, I wiped down the brick to make sure there weren’t cobwebs and old soot all over it – just a good once over with an old rag did the trick.
 However, depending on the condition of your brick, you may want to use a scrub brush or wire brush to remove any loose material or dirt.

 Step 2: Create Your Whitewash Mixture

 Next I mixed up a mixture of one part water + one part paint in my paint pail.
 I used Simply White by Benjamin Moore in an eggshell finish since had some leftover from a previous project.
+But any of these best white paint colors would work.
 The consistency was pretty drippy and watery.
 Imagine taking a gallon of paint and pouring out half of it and refilling that half with water.